-Jew synagogue or paradesi synagogue was constructed in 1568.
+Jew synagogue or Paradesi synagogue was constructed in 1568.
 This is the only practicing synagogue among the seven existing in Kerala.
-Located in the heart of old Cochin known as the Jews Town, the synagogue holds a lot of architectural wonders.
+Located in the heart of old Kochi known as the Jews Town, the synagogue holds a lot of architectural wonders.
 The property holds amazing porcelain Chinese tiles, Belgian Glass chandeliers, priceless crowns, and copper plates all that cry outs history and pride.

-Cochin owns few islands which are pristine, beautiful and breathtaking.
+Kochi owns few islands which are pristine, beautiful, and breathtaking.
 The islands are the ideal spot for quiet holidays and cruising on the backwaters.
-The main islands of Cochin are spread on the Vembanad Kayal- Vypeen, Vallarpadam, Wellington Island, Bolgatty Islands, and Dundu.
+The main islands of Kochi are spread on the Vembanad Kayal- Vypeen, Vallarpadam, Wellington Island, Bolgatty Islands, and Dundu.
 Enjoy your holidays away from the rush and stress of your busy life.
 Detox your mind, body, and soul while you get to be more close with nature.

-Museums are huge treasure hold of age-old art, precious metals, weaponry, etc that reflect the culture and heritage of a land.
-The Hill Palace museum houses portraits of Cochin Rajas, golden crowns, royal carriages, etc. A monument of exquisite architecture.
-The palace grounds hold other palace buildings, a deer park and a children’s park.
+Museums are huge treasures hold of age-old art, precious metals, weaponry, etc that reflect the culture and heritage of a land.
+The Hill Palace Museum houses portraits of Kochi Rajas, golden crowns, royal carriages, etc. A monument of exquisite architecture.
+The palace grounds hold other palace buildings, a deer park, and a children's park.
 Surrounded by beautiful gardens, hill palace is worth your time and money.
 The folklore museum is a treasure trove of ancient art, portraits, and exhibits that speak of Kerala heritage and culture.
 Kochi is very famous for its Kochi-Muziris Biennale, the largest international contemporary art exhibition in India.
 Also the biggest art festival in Asia.

-Cochin is famous for its white sandy beaches along the Arabian Sea.
-Cochin is known as the Queen of Arabian Sea.
-True to its pet name, the sunset and sunrise from its beaches are heart melting views to behold.
+Kochi is famous for its white sandy beaches along the Arabian Sea.
+Kochi is known as the Queen of the Arabian Sea.
+True to its pet name, the sunset and sunrise from its beaches are heart-melting views to behold.
 Go to the seashores and learn the use of Chinese Fish Nets famous for its build and usage.
 A Chinese explorer taught the local fisherman how to build the fishing nets and catch fish.
 You may visit the fishing nets in the evening, catch some yummy fish and prepare them in the nearby shack and have a sumptuous dinner.

-So book your Cochin tour packages with Funday Holidays and have a blast in the amazing city.
+So book your Kerala tour packages covering Kochi with Funday Holidays and have a blast in the amazing city.